davidmagnussson/quizwalk/README.md

 # Description
-A project in <i>DM2518 Mobile Development</i>
+A project in _DM2518 Mobile Development_
 The application is a quizwalk which generate questions from an API.
 The application uses beacons to display the questions when you are near one.

 ## Contributers
-// David Magnusson
+* David Magnusson
-// Martin Mosesson
+* Martin Mosesson
-// Elna Mattsson Johansson
+* Elna Mattsson Johansson
-// Emma Johansson
+* Emma Johansson
-// Mikaela Persson
+* Mikaela Persson